Wedding Photography at Southwark Register Office

 Q. WHAT IS THE LIGHT LIKE FOR PHOTOGRAPHY IN THE GARDEN ROOM?

-A. The Garden Room has French windows at the front end, illuminating the couple and the registrar's desk beautifully.
-Things get a little dimmer towards the back, but with a combination of natural light and bounce flash, your photographer will be able to capture all the key moments.
+A. The Garden Room has French windows at the front end, which beautifully illuminate the couple and the registrar's desk.
+Things get dimmer towards the back, but your photographer can capture all the critical moments with a combination of natural light and bounce flash.

 Tossing the bouquet: This was the only time I have photographed this at Southwark, and it is often difficult to capture well.
 I think this shows everything, though.

-As the wedding guests take their own photos, I turn my camera on them.
+As the wedding guests take photos, I turn my camera on them.
 This photo also shows the back of the house.

-Although their wedding was on a Saturday, there was no marriage directly following it, so there was plenty of time for fun and playful shots of the newlyweds!
+Although their wedding was on a Saturday, no marriage was directly following it, so there was plenty of time for fun and playful shots of the newlyweds!

-Another fun shot of the bride laughing as she is spun around by her new husband.
+Another fun shot of the bride laughing as her new husband spins her around.

-Your wedding photographer has a lot to think about during the day: I had to spin the heart to get it in the right place for the shot.
+Your wedding photographer has much to think about during the day: I had to spin the heart to get it in the right place for the shot.
 There have been some garden additions lately, including this arbour.

 The Newly-Weds' Exit & Showers of Confetti